TERMS AND CONDITIONS

 Disclosing Party means the Party disclosing Confidential Information to the Receiving Party.

-Employer means your employer, who has entered into an arrangement with us as part of their staff employment benefits to provide will drafting services.
+Employer means your employer, who has entered into an arrangement with us as part of their staff employment benefits to provide legal services.

 Force Majeure Event means any event or circumstance which is beyond a Party’s reasonable control including but not limited to, acts of God including fire, hurricane, typhoon, earthquake, landslide, tsunami, mudslide or other catastrophic natural disaster, civil riot, civil rebellion, revolution, terrorism, insurrection, militarily usurped power, act of sabotage, act of a public enemy, war (whether declared or not) or other like hostilities, ionising radiation, contamination by radioactivity, nuclear, chemical or biological contamination, any widespread illness, quarantine or government sanctioned ordinance or shutdown, pandemic (including COVID-19 and any variations or mutations to this disease or illness) or epidemic.